Enterprise

 Enterprise may refer to any of the following:

-1. When referring to a company or organization, an enterprise is a company of individuals formed to conduct business.
+1. With a company or organization, an enterprise is a company of individuals formed to conduct business.

 Enterprise vs. business

-The terms business and enterprise are very similar and often used interchangeably.
-The primary difference between the two is that an enterprise is generally a larger organization with more departments, divisions, infrastructure, and complexity.
+The terms business and enterprise are similar and used interchangeably.
+The primary difference is that an enterprise is generally a larger organization with more departments, divisions, infrastructure, and complexity.
 A small business like Computer Hope LLC (limited liability company) is run by only a few individuals.
 However, an enterprise like IBM has thousands of employees and locations spread across the world.

 In addition to having more employees and locations, an enterprise can deal with thousands or millions of different products and services.
 Running and maintaining an enterprise requires enterprise software like an ERP (enterprise resource planning) and other custom solutions that a small business would not need.
 For example, many small businesses can handle much of their work through a shared spreadsheet.
 An enterprise with dozens, hundreds, or even thousands of employees worldwide need better solutions, such as a database in the cloud.

-Enterprises (corporations) can also be a legal entity with the ability to conduct business under their name.
+Enterprises (corporations) can also be a legal entity that conducts business under their name.
 For example, an enterprise can be entered into contracts, open bank accounts, incur liabilities, and own property under the enterprise's name.

 What is the owner of an enterprise called?